spacebarchat/docs/docs/setup/server/installation/nixos.md

 ## Installation

-Include the following dependency in your flake:
+Include the following input in your flake:

 ```nix
 spacebar = {